dehesa/finance-ig/README.md

 -   SQLite.
 -   Lightstreamer binaries (prepackage within the framework under `/Frameworks`).

-I would love to provide the framework through SPM, but SPM doesn't currently support prebuilt binaries; they are, however, on the "pitch" phase.
+I would love to provide the framework through SPM, but it doesn't currently support prebuilt binaries.
+The SPM team seems to be on the "pitch" phase for such feature, though.

 -   [SPM pitch for binary dependencies](https://forums.swift.org/t/pitch-support-for-binary-dependencies/27620).
 -   [Importing Lightstreamer with SPM](https://forums.lightstreamer.com/showthread.php?8440-Importing-Lightstreamer-with-Swift-Package-Manager).